 The first part of this course will focus on long-run macro questions, with much of the discussion of short-term fluctuations and the business cycle held off until Economics 202B in the spring.

-Thus, we begin by covering various issues in economic growth theory, the basics of consumption and investment theory, the fundamentals asset pricing, and the long-run linkage between money and the price level.
+We begin by covering major issues in economic growth theory, as well as basics of open-economy macroeconomics.
+After the midterm we will introduce consumption and investment theory, fundamentals of asset pricing, and financial-market imperfections.